-- 7.90 The objective is to avoid breaches of any law, statutory, regulatory or contractual obligation and breaches of any security requirements established by the practice. - 7.91 Issues of licensing and intellectual property rights need to be properly controlled to ensure software used to process information is used legitimately. - 7.92 Important records may require protection from loss, destruction and falsification in terms of statutory, regulatory, contractual and business requirements.
-Care needs to be taken to ensure that these records are maintained properly, particularly where these records have been digitised and the paper records destroyed. - 7.93 The increasing importance of the protection of personal information demands careful consideration of legislation, regulation and provisions to be contained in agreements with data subjects as well as third parties processing personal information on behalf of attorneys. - 7.94 From an internal perspective attorneys should demand compliance with security policies, procedures and standards.
-It is critical therefore that regular reviews of compliance with internal policies, procedures and standards are conducted. - 7.95 In many instances information systems provide audit controls.
+- 7.136 The increasing importance of the protection of personal information demands careful consideration of legislation, regulation and provisions to be contained in agreements with data subjects as well as third parties processing personal information on behalf of attorneys. - 7.137 From an internal perspective, attorneys should demand compliance with security policies, procedures and standards.
+It is critical therefore that regular reviews of compliance with internal policies, procedures and standards are conducted. - 7.138 In many instances information systems provide audit controls.
 These must be properly implemented and analysed by persons responsible for their analysis in auditing the information security status of the practice.
 It is advisable that auditors include in their audits the audit of information security.
 With regard to financial information this may already be in place for some practices, but for many practices audits of general information security would not be a routine audit issue.
 In particular in the light of existing and pending legislation, it is recommended that practices consider the inclusion of the audit of information security as a routine audit issue.